 My recent manuscript entitled “‘I Can Turn It on When I Need to’: Pre-college Integration, Culture, and Peer Academic Engagement among Black and Latino/a Engineering Students,” published as lead article in the January 2019 issue of Sociology of Education, stems from this work.
 Previous research on students of color at predominantly white universities has long documented that black and Latino/a students experience ethnoracial marginalization on campus in ways that negatively affect their psychosocial and academic well-being.
-Comparing three groups of students--Integrators, Marginalized Segregators, and Social Adapters--I extend monolithic portrayals of students of color on predominantly white campuses by examining the role of pre-college integration in the diverse psychosocial and academic experiences, as well as peer academic engagement strategies of black and Latino/a engineering undergraduates.
+Comparing three groups of students—Integrators, Marginalized Segregators, and Social Adapters—I extend monolithic portrayals of students of color on predominantly white campuses by examining the role of pre-college integration in the diverse psychosocial and academic experiences, as well as peer academic engagement strategies of black and Latino/a engineering undergraduates.
 The findings uncover new cultural processes that contribute to the reproduction of inequality among students of color.
 The article is the 2020 winner of the Maureen Hallinan Graduate Student Paper Award from the Sociology of Education Special Interest Group at the American Education Research Association.

-By documenting the collaborative experiences of students, Becoming Study Buddies challenges the assumption that—perhaps unlike the social side of college life, which is more explicitly driven by status and popularity— academic settings are meritocratic spaces that reward talent and hard work alone.
-Rather, academic settings are inherently social spaces that require a set of cultural competencies developed during high school to effectively maneuver them.
+By revealing the collaborative experiences of students, Engineering Advantage challenges the assumption that the academic domain of college life, especially STEM departments, are meritocratic fields that reward talent and hard work alone.
+Rather, these settings are inherently social spaces that require a set of cultural competencies and demographic characteristics to effectively maneuver them.
 The book also provides practical recommendations for STEM departments and colleges and universities more broadly aimed at optimizing the benefits of collaborative learning and, more importantly, engineering equity in educational opportunity and beyond.